unfoldadmin/django-unfold/README.md

 ### django-simple-history

 To make this application work, add `unfold.contrib.simple_history` into `settings.py` in `INSTALLED_APPS` variable before right after `unfold`.
-This app should ensure that templates coming from django-simple-history are overriden by Unfold.
+This app should ensure that templates coming from django-simple-history are overridden by Unfold.

 ## User Admin Form